Tokyo Guide: Aoyama

 Regarding the name "Killer Street," one story goes that it was named Killer-dori by that Japanese pioneer of street fashion, Junko Koshino, to reflect just how "bad" (read "cool") the district was.
 Another theory is that doing business on this street of ever-fickle fashion is more likely than not to end in that enterprise's untimely demise.

-The Nezu Museum's collection numbers over 7,000 objets, including calligraphy, painting, sculpture, ceramics, lacquer, metalwork, bamboo crafts and textiles, but the Museum is especially renowned for Kaichiro Nezu's specialty, tea ceremony-related.
+The Nezu Museum's collection numbers over 7,000 objects, including calligraphy, painting, sculpture, ceramics, lacquer, metalwork, bamboo crafts and textiles, but the Museum is especially renowned for Kaichiro Nezu's specialty, tea ceremony-related.

 The Prada building, just south of the Omotesando intersection in Minami Aoyama is a spectacular, six stories of "insect-eye" glass designed by Swiss architects Jacques Herzog and Pierre de Meuron, built in 2003 at a cost of US$80 million.

-Chichinobu Rugby Stadium is at the east end of Kita Aoyama, next to Akasaka and just north of the Aoyama Cemetary.
-Next to and just north of Chichinobu Rugby Stadium is the Meiji Jingu Gaien sport area with the Jingu Ballpark, Gaien Golf Practice Grounds, Japan Youth Hall, and the huge National Stadium (all actually in neighboring Kusumigaoka-machi, not Kita Aoyama.
+Chichibunomiya Rugby Stadium is at the east end of Kita Aoyama, next to Akasaka and just north of the Aoyama Cemetery.
+Next to and just north of Chichibunomiya Rugby Stadium is the Meiji Jingu Gaien sport area with the Jingu Ballpark, Gaien Golf Practice Grounds, Japan Youth Hall, and the huge National Stadium (all actually in neighboring Kasumigaoka-machi, not Kita Aoyama itself).

 Omotesando boulevard (see photo at top) is a broad, beautiful, sloping tree-lined street full of mid- to high-range fashion, dining, cafes and boutiques.
 Any fashion house not represented on Omotesando is by definition minor.